ULHPC/tutorials/advanced/Python/README.md

 In this part, we will use Scoop library to parallelize our Python code and execute it on iris cluster.
 This example uses the Monte-Carlo algorithm to compute the value of pi.
 Please have a look at the top of this page to check how it works.

+**Attention:** Scoop only works with the system python and neither with modules nor virtual environments.
+Make sure you start with a clean environment by starting a new job.

 We will first have to install the scoop library using `pip`:

 ```